AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 When I started deep reinforcement learning, I worked on an environment where specific actions are not available at every timestep \(t\).
 </p>
 {{</ math.inline >}}

+Let's illustrate the concept of impossible or unavailable action concretely:
+Suppose you want to develop an agent to play Mario kart video game.
+Now, suppose that the agent has an empty inventory (no banana :banana: or anything).
+Your agent can't execute the action "use the object in the inventory."
+Limiting the agent to a meaningful choice of action will allow it to explore more cleverly and provide a better policy.

-Naturally, a question emerged: **"How can I manage impossible actions?"**.
+Now that you understand the concept of impossible or unavailable action, naturally, a question emerged: **"How can I manage impossible actions?"**.

 The first solution I implemented is to assign a negative reward if the agent takes an impossible action.
 However, I was not satisfied with this method because it does not explicitly force the agent not to take an impossible action.